critor/ndoom/README.md

 nDoom
-by Critor

 Credits to:
+- Id Software for creating the game
 - Mrakoplaz for the initial Nspire port
-- Id Software for creating the game
+- Critor for the Nspire CX port

 Thanks to:
 - the TI-Planet community	-> http://tiplanet.org (french)